 When the saw was cutting with the grain (along the length of the plywood), the wood had very little splintering.
 This was important, since this would be the cut along along the front edge, where it meets the front of the washer and dryer (as in, the most noticeable front lip of the countertop once installed).
 But on the pass for the crosscut (when you cut the wood perpendicular to the wood grain), I was worried that it would splinter a lot.
 Even though these edges would be on the left and right side walls in the laundry room (so, not as noticeable as along the front edge), the concern was that these areas would not take stain as evenly if I had to patch it up with wood filler (even when it’s a stainable filler, the texture looks different, and I wanted to prevent/minimize the obvious parts that were patched).
 Using the first cut as a guide, the clerk and I both noticed that the wood splintered slightly more on the front of the cut than the back on the saw.
 So, I used that as a way to plan which side of the plywood would be the top and bottom so I could hide the splintered side underneath.

-As far as installation goes, I treated the countertop similar to how I installed the floating shelves on the right side: as one large shelf in need of support along three sides.
-However, given the narrow space, the room’s dimensions were a little tricky to work around.
-For one, everything I did along the back wall had to be done around the washer and dryer; moving them out of the room through the hallway and into the kitchen would result in both units getting off balance (it’s important to keep them from knocking around), so I made the choice to keep them in the room and simply climb over them to install the supports along the three surrounding walls.
+As far as installation goes, I treated the countertop similar to how I installed the floating shelves on the right side: as one large shelf in need of additional supports along three sides.
+However, given the narrow space and the weight of the countertop, the room’s dimensions were a little tricky to work around.
+For one, everything I did along the back wall had to be done around the washer and dryer; moving them out of the room through the hallway and into the kitchen would result in both units getting off balance (it’s important to keep them from knocking around), so I made the choice to keep them in the room and simply climb over them to install the supports (or “cleats” or “ledger board”) along the three surrounding walls.

-The supports were created mostly out of some inexpensive 2x2s (be sure to inspect them carefully at the store for warping).
+The ledger boards were created mostly out of some inexpensive 2x2s and screwed into as many studs as I could find (be sure to inspect the boards carefully at the store for warping and pre-drill screw holes to keep it from splitting).
 I would have used 2x4s, but the height of the lumber would have created a huge gap between the counter and washer and dryer, and I didn’t want that much clearance on top (while you do want to leave some space for air flow around the units, I wanted things to still look like a more snug fit).
 Measurements of the room are far from square, so it was a lot of trial and error to get things level.
-It helps in these situations to mark everything down on the wood itself so you know which end is up, where the studs are, etc. Given that the room is also surrounded by the garage on the left, an exterior wall with masonry along the back, and a closet and bathroom along the right, I was very careful to use a stud finder and heavy duty drywall anchors to put each support in place.
+It helps in these situations to mark everything down on the wood itself so you know which end is up, where the wall studs are, etc. Given that the room is also surrounded by the garage on the left, an exterior wall with masonry along the back, and a closet and bathroom along the right, I was very careful to use a stud finder, laser level, and heavy duty drywall anchors to put each support in place.

 To my surprise, it didn’t take much effort to get the plywood level (pictured is my 4-foot level that I inherited from my grandfather).
 Phew.

-Once in place, I tested it out a couple of times, and it’s very sturdy.
-While I don’t think it would be wise to stand on top of the counter itself and put my full weight on it, I planned for it to handle at least two full laundry baskets full (though the hope would be not to leave things in the laundry room anymore!).
+Once in place, I tested it out a couple of times, and it’s very sturdy for folding clothing.
+While I don’t think it would be wise to stand on top of the counter itself and put my full weight on it, I planned for it to handle at least two laundry baskets full (though the hope would be not to leave things in the laundry area anymore!).
 Estimates online said a full laundry basket could be around 18 pounds, so I planned for 40 but still made sure that the anchors I used in the wall could handle twice that amount.

 The depth of the counter still had a small gap in the back to allow for the cord for the washer.